 With online channels, your hotel marketing campaigns are able to reach every corner of the earth.
 An increasing number of travellers are relying on online travel sites in order to research prices, opportunities and activities for their upcoming trips.

-Without online channels, you will be left behind in the past as the rest of the industry moves forward into the future.
+Without online channels for your hotel, you will be left behind as the rest of the industry moves forward.

 While online channels are pivotal, offline channels are not obsolete.
 Offline channels have the ability to attract local residents as well as older travellers who may not be as comfortable working with the Internet.